The chimera of culture

 Dismantling the core of the nationalist argument

-Nationalists (such as Brexiteers) often claim that different countries couldn’t possibly work together because they all have a different “culture.”
+Nationalists often claim that different countries couldn’t possibly work together because they all have a different “culture.”

-This argument can be proven wrong very easily.
+This can be proven wrong easily.
 Countries are political entities whose boundaries have been shifting over the centuries.
-Therefore it is almost impossible to determine a coherently defined “national culture”.
-One can always identify national sub-segments that divert from the presumed “national” culture, opening up endless possibilities of manipulation and abuse.
+Therefore it is almost impossible to determine a coherent “national culture”.
+One can always identify sub-segments that divert from the presumed “national” culture.
+Manipulators could split a society into smaller and smaller segments ad infinitum, opening up endless possibilities of manipulation and abuse, all based on their definition of “culture.”

-Henceforth, “culture” is not a useful concept when discussing political entities and decision.
-Any politician who uses “culture” as a basis for rationalising a political or economic decision has immediately exposed himself as a charlatan.
+Henceforth, “culture” is not a useful concept when discussing political entities.
+Any politician who uses “culture” to rationalise a political or economic decision has immediately exposed himself as a charlatan.

 Let’s pretend for a moment that Gauland was right and there was indeed a clearly identifiable “national culture” of Germany.
-As a next step, we will perform a reductio ad absurdum by examining a set of political entities and their cultures:
+We will disprove this through reductio ad absurdum by examining a related set of political entities and their respective cultures:

-- Germany, a national state with a population of 82.7m
+- Germany, a nation with a population of 82.7m

 - Berlin, its capital with a pop of 3.6m and also a regional state in its own right